olabacker/blogposts/220614-Alternative to #if debug preprocessor directive.md

-Check if the application is in debug mode with an alternate method
+Check if the application is in debug mode with an alternate method | [dotnet]

 By writing the following